 What is in the portfolio?

 Are the designs dark in nature?
 Are they brightly colored?
+Watercolor?
+Blackwork?
 Realistic?
 Illustrative?
 These are all super important in deciding on who does your tattoo!
-You wouldn't ask a realistic painter to animate a movie, So why would you ask a tattoo artist who has a book full of skulls to tattoo your hearts and girly things?
+You wouldn't ask a realistic painter to replicate an abstract cartoon, So it seems unlikely that you should ask a tattoo artist who has a book full of watercolor tattoos to tattoo your realistic styled tattoo.
 So be observant of whats in an artists portfolio.
 The artist wouldnt have included those images unless it was something they enjoy tattooing or they are proud of.

-'Oh look a panda!
-Its got green in it!
-They must be the guy who does panda tattoos!'
+'Oh look a panda tattoo!
+They must be the guy who does the panda tattoos!'

 That is the last thing that means.
 It simply means that they did a panda once.
 It could lean towards the fact that the artist likes to animals.
 It could mean that they were proud of the tattoo.
 IT DOES NOT MEAN THAT THE ARTIST IS THE ONLY PERSON IN THE WORLD THAT DOES PANDAS.
 Keep looking through the artwork.